-The Company executed two key transactions recently that are expected to contribute to ongoing growth.
-On February 2, 2023, Avant Brands K1 Inc. (formerly 1000343100 Ontario Inc.), an entity of which Avant owned 50% of the issued and outstanding shares, acquired The Flowr Group (Okanagan) Inc. ("Flowr Okanagan"), including its 80,000 square-foot production facility in Kelowna, BC (the "Flowr Facility").
+The Company recently executed two key transactions that are expected to contribute to ongoing growth.
+On February 2, 2023, Avant Brands K1 Inc. (formerly, 1000343100 Ontario Inc.), an entity of which Avant owned 50% of the issued and outstanding shares, acquired The Flowr Group (Okanagan) Inc. ("Flowr Okanagan"), including its 80,000 square-foot production facility in Kelowna, BC (the "Flowr Facility").
 On March 14, 2023, the Company acquired the remaining 50% of Avant Brands K1 Inc. and now controls 100% of Flowr Okanagan through its Greentec Holdings Ltd. subsidiary.
 The Flowr Facility remains fully operational and is expected to increase the Company's production capabilities by approximately 60%.

 On February 1, 2023, the Company completed the acquisition of the remaining 50% equity stake of 3PL Ventures Inc. ("3PL") for its production facility in Vernon, BC (the "3PL Facility").
-This acquisition provides the Company with full ownership of the 3PL Facility, which is expected to generate positive cash flows over the course of Fiscal 2023.
+This acquisition provides the Company with full ownership of the 3PL operation, which is expected to generate positive cash flows over the course of Fiscal 2023.

-The Company continues to expand its cultivation capacity to fulfil unmet demand for its products.
-Assuming a continuation of the Company's current capacity utilization, this is expected to translate into a significant increase in total output through Fiscal 2023.
-The Company also anticipates that the recent expansion of its genetics library (from approximately 30 cultivars to approximately 80 cultivars) will facilitate increases in both sales, through the launch of leading-edge strains and output, through the introduction of strains that excel in terms of yield, cannabinoids, terpenes and 'bag appeal.'
+The Company has achieved significant increases in total output over the first three quarters of Fiscal 2023.
+The Company also anticipates that the ongoing expansion and optimization of its genetics library will facilitate increases in both sales, through the launch of leading-edge strains, and output, through the introduction of strains that excel in terms of yield, cannabinoids, terpenes and "bag appeal".

 The Company focuses on a three-channel strategy (recreational, medical and export) to maximize sales and customer diversification.
 For the recreational market, Avant is highly focused on brand development and product innovation, driven by customer demand, market research and consumer insights.
 The Company has also leveraged its cultivation expertise and brand equity by signing co-pack agreements with selected extraction companies.
-Concurrent with these efforts, the Company continues to seek ways to expand into new provincial markets, with a view to increase market penetration above the current level of 80% (being the approximate share of the total Canadian market represented by the Company's current recreational cannabis markets).
+Concurrent with these efforts, the Company continues to seek ways to expand into new provincial markets, with a view to increasing market penetration above the current level of 78% (being the approximate share of the total Canadian market represented by the Company's current recreational cannabis markets).

 The Company's export shipments demonstrate its ability to acquire the necessary accreditation (ICANNGAP via IQC) and develop the necessary export processes.
 More importantly, it illustrates that the competitive advantage generated by the Company's premium flower has the potential to drive success in both domestic and international markets.
-The Company executed and fulfilled significant sales to Israel and Australia in the period ended May 31, 2023, and is preparing to fulfill further orders with existing export clients in addition to discussions with additional potential export clients.
+The Company executed and fulfilled significant sales to Israel and Australia in the period ended August 31, 2023 and is preparing to fulfill further orders with existing export clients in addition to discussions with additional potential export clients.

 The Company launched its GreenTec Medical Cannabis e-commerce site in February 2021.
-In doing so, the Company sought to differentiate itself from existing medical cannabis businesses through several strategies, including premium products, competitive pricing, low overhead costs and eschewing reliance on cannabis clinics as a source of clients.
-To date, this strategy has proven successful, as reflected by steady growth in client count and revenues.
-The Company is now seeking to accelerate this growth by expanding its product offerings (currently 32 cultivars and 12 package format-size variants) and adding select products from other Canadian licensed producers that complement the existing product selection.
+In doing so, the Company sought to differentiate itself from existing medical cannabis businesses through several strategies including premium products, competitive pricing, low overhead costs and eschewing reliance on cannabis clinics as a source of clients.